 - Chemical threats in your local environment – In fact, your local or county health department can provide information on possible environmental threats to your water supply.

-How to Treat Your Well Water
+How to Treat You're Well Water

-While the University of Georgia’s Cooperative Extension Program reports that shock chlorination is the most common treatment for sanitizing your well system, there are also simple well water treatment systems you can use to treat the water after it leaves your well.
+While the University of Georgia’s Cooperative Extension Program reports that shock chlorination is the most common treatment for sanitizing you're well system, there are also simple well water treatment systems you can use to treat the water after it leaves your well.

 According to the Centers for Disease Control and Prevention, the four most common treatment systems for your water supply include: